 The Golder Associates Vancouver hydrogeologcal team was brought on board to help out.
 Hydrogeological field investigations consisted of packer testing, borehole flowmeter testing, borehole temperature logging, and borehole camera imaging.
 Most of this work was done from ice level during the winter.

-A Calgary based consultant undertook permafrost prediction modelling, which I didn’t even know was a thing.
+A Calgary based consultant undertook permafrost prediction modelling, which I didn’t even know was a thing at the time.

 All of this information was used in developing a three-dimensional groundwater model.
 MODFLOW and MT3DMS were used to predict groundwater inflow volumes and water quality.
 The modelling results indicated that open pit inflows were expected to range up to 9,600 m3/day with TDS concentrations gradually increasing in time to maximum levels of about 440 mg/ℓ.